 Podiatrists & Foot and Ankle Surgeons located in Bend, OR and Redmond, OR

 At any given time, about 5% of Americans experience corns and calluses.
 Though common, these lesions are painful and put you at risk for more serious health problems, especially if you have diabetes.
-At Optima Foot and Ankle, with the convenient location in Bend, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, regularly work with men, women, and children to diagnose and treat corns and calluses.
+At Optima Foot and Ankle, with the convenient locations in Bend, Oregon, and Redmond, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, regularly work with men, women, and children to diagnose and treat corns and calluses.
 To request your appointment today, call the office nearest you or book one online at any time.

 Corns and calluses are thick, hardened layers of skin that form as a result of rubbing, friction, or undue pressure.
 They usually develop on the tops and sides of your feet and toes, where your skin makes direct contact with your socks and/or shoes.

 Corns and calluses usually aren’t a serious health problem, but they can cause pain and irritation.
 If you have diabetes or another chronic condition, they also increase your risk of slow-healing wounds or infection.

 What are the symptoms of corns and calluses?

 The symptoms of corns and calluses vary depending on their size and location.
 Common telltale signs include: